Understand B1/B2 visitor visa rules, requirements, processing time, and renewal steps.

 Important note: Overstaying your authorized period can lead to visa cancellation and future entry bans.

-Document preparation is one of the most decisive factors in a successful B1/B2 visa application.
+Document preparation is one of the most decisive factors in a successful American tourist visa application.
 Every form, certificate, and statement you submit serves to demonstrate that your purpose is genuine, your plans are temporary, and your financial and personal circumstances align with U.S. visitor requirements.

 The consular officer will rely heavily on these materials when assessing your credibility, so accuracy and consistency are critical.